Chart Color Schemes

 Northern Peninsula's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results across Northern Peninsula with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is found to be very low at approximately 47% of the total population (~1,367 people), compared to 49.9% across Rest of Qld and the national average of 55.3%.
+Health outcomes data shows remarkable results across Northern Peninsula with very low prevalence of common health conditions across all age groups.
+The rate of private health cover is found to be very low at approximately 47% of the total population (~1,367 people), compared to 49.9% across Rest of Qld and a national average of 55.3%.
 Diabetes and asthma were the most common medical conditions in the area, impacting 6.3 and 3.7% of residents respectively, while 85.1% declared themselves completely clear of medical ailments compared to 79.2% across Rest of Qld.

-The area has 5.7% of residents aged 65 and over (167 people), which is lower than the 11.5% in Rest of Qld.
+The area has 5.7% of residents aged 65 and over (167 people), lower than the 11.5% in Rest of Qld.
 Health outcomes among seniors require more attention despite the broader population's strong results.

 Frequently Asked Questions - Health